Shaun Harvey: Background

-Harvey studied for his O Levels and A Levels at Hough Side High School in Bramley.
 After leaving school, he took up a job at the Guardian Royal Exchange Insurance Company.
-He then took up an administration job at Farsley Celtic F.C. which led to a chance meeting with Geoffrey Richmond, the then chairman of Scarborough.
-In February 1992, Harvey took up at job at Scarborough after having been personally invited by Richmond to the club.
-When Richmond became chairman of Bradford City, Harvey followed him where he eventually became Managing Director and the club rose to the Premier League for the first time in its history.
+He then took up an administration job at Farsley Celtic which led to a chance meeting with Geoffrey Richmond the then chairman of Scarborough.
+In February 1992, Harvey took up a job at Scarborough after having been personally invited by Richmond to the club.
+When Richmond became chairman of Bradford City, Harvey followed him where he eventually became managing director and the club rose to the Premier League for the first time in its history.

+Career in football

-Leeds United
+Leeds United (2004–2013)

 In June 2004, after ten years at Bradford City, Harvey joined Leeds United as chief executive officer.
-The new management of Leeds included Richmond who joined the club as a board advisor.
+The new management at Leeds included Richmond who joined the club as a board advisor.

-Harvey remained at Leeds for nine years before stepping down as chief executive officer on 1 July 2013.
-He was replaced by David Haigh, deputy chief executive of new owners GFH Capital, who took up the role of managing director.
+Harvey remained at Leeds United for nine years before stepping down as chief executive officer on 1 July 2013.
+It remains unknown who he resigned to as he testified in court he didn’t know who owned Leeds United.
+He was replaced by David Haigh, deputy chief executive of new owner GFH Capital, who took up the role of managing director.